-"It pleased God by the foolishness of preaching to save them that believe."
-1 Corinthians 1:21
+"It pleased God by the foolishness of preaching to save them that believe."-1 Corinthians i.
+21.

 WE cannot for a moment suppose that the apostle here speaks otherwise than in solemn irony, to deal out a solemn reproof to those who were ignorant of and blindly at the same time despised the gospel, calling both the gospel and the preaching thereof "foolishness."
-To deal out a solemn reproof to such he uses this solemn irony, that "the foolishness of God," as men call it, "is wiser than men; and the weakness of God," as men call it, for that I take to be the meaning, "is stronger than men."
+To deal out a solemn reproof to such he uses this solemn irony-that "the foolishness of God," as men call it, "is wiser than men; and the weakness of God," as men call it, for that I take to be the meaning, "is stronger than men."
 And so "it pleased God by" what men call "the foolishness of preaching to save them that believe."
-Better anything be foolishness unto us than the gospel of God should be as foolishness unto us; for unless the gospel of God be unto us the power of God and the wisdom of God, we cannot be saved.
+Better anything be foolishness unto us than the gospel of God should be as foolishness unto us. for unless the gospel the gospel of God should be as foolishness unto us; for unless the gospel of God be unto us the power of God and the wisdom of God, we cannot be saved.

 Now we have three things to notice here this morning.
 The first will be that kind of gospel which the carnal mind calls foolishness, and looks at as a system of weakness.
-Secondly, the object gained, salvation.
-Thirdly, the persons who are thus favored, they that believe.
+Secondly, the object gained-salvation.
+Thirdly, the persons who are thus favoured-they that believe.